-- ➤ Value diversity and actively involve people from diverse groups and the organisations representing them in all its work. - Prioritise initiatives that align with DE Africa's strengths and value-add to leverage its organisational expertise. - ➤ Collaborate with and support existing initiatives wherever possible to combine its efforts and increase the sustainability of its work. - Adopt a twin track approach of embedding GEDSI considerations across all DE Africa activities as well as undertaking targeted activities to advance GEDSI outcomes. - > Generate knowledge and learning and actively share this with partners and across the geospatial science sector.
+- Value diversity and actively involve people from diverse groups and the organisations representing them in all its work. - Recognise language diversity across Africa and ensure the DE Africa platform and materials are available in priority languages. - Prioritise initiatives that align with DE Africa's strengths and value-add to leverage its organisational expertise. - Collaborate with and support existing initiatives wherever possible to combine its efforts and increase the sustainability of its work. - Adopt a twin track approach of embedding diversity-related considerations across all DE Africa activities as well as undertaking targeted activities to advance diversity-related outcomes. - Generate knowledge and learning and actively share this with partners and across the geospatial science sector.